ove/ove-docs/docs/INSTALLATION.md

 The deployment environment needs to be pre-configured before running the OVE installers.
 This involves setting up ports and environment variables.

 The ports are pre-configured to a list of common defaults, but can be changed based on end-user requirements.
-Each port or port-range is defined as a mapping `HOST:CONTAINER`.
-Only the host ports can be changed and it is important to note that **container ports must not be changed**.
+Each port or port-range is defined as a mapping `HOST_PORT:CONTAINER_PORT`.
+Only the host ports can be changed, and it is important to note that **container ports must not be changed**.

 #### Environment variables

-Below are the list of environment variables that can be configured before installing OVE:
+Listed below are the environment variables that can be configured before installing OVE:

 * `OVE_HOST` - Hostname (or IP address + port) of OVE core
 * `TUORIS_HOST` - Hostname (or IP address + port) of the [Tuoris](https://github.com/fvictor/tuoris) service (dependency of SVG application).

-Below are the list of environment variables that can be configured before installing [**OVE Asset Services**](https://github.com/ove/ove-asset-services):
+Listed below are the environment variables that can be configured before installing [**OVE Asset Services**](https://github.com/ove/ove-asset-services):

 * `MYSQL_RANDOM_ROOT_PASSWORD` - This variable is mandatory and must always be set to `yes`.
 This will generate a random initial password for the root user on the [MariaDB](https://mariadb.org/) database.
 * `MYSQL_DATABASE` - The name of the [MariaDB](https://mariadb.org/) database which defaults to `AssetDatabase`.
 * `MYSQL_USER` - The username used to connect to the MariaDB database which defaults to `assetManager`.
 * `MYSQL_PASSWORD` - The username used to connect to the [MariaDB](https://mariadb.org/) database which defaults to `assetManager`.
-* `s3Client__AccessKey` - The access key used to connect to the [S3](https://www.nuget.org/packages/Amazon.S3/) compliant object storage as described in the [**OVE Asset Manager** documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
+* `s3Client__AccessKey` - The access key used to connect to the [S3](https://www.nuget.org/packages/Amazon.S3/) compliant object storage as described in the [Asset Manager documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
-* `s3Client__Secret` - The secret used to connect to the [S3](https://www.nuget.org/packages/Amazon.S3/) compliant object storage as described in the [**OVE Asset Manager** documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
+* `s3Client__Secret` - The secret used to connect to the [S3](https://www.nuget.org/packages/Amazon.S3/) compliant object storage as described in the [Asset Manager documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
-* `s3Client__ServiceURL` - The service URL of the [S3](https://www.nuget.org/packages/Amazon.S3/) compliant object storage as described in the [**OVE Asset Manager** documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
+* `s3Client__ServiceURL` - The service URL of the [S3](https://www.nuget.org/packages/Amazon.S3/) compliant object storage as described in the [Asset Manager documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
 * `ServiceHostUrl` - Hostname (or IP address + port) of the corresponding Asset Management Service.
 * `MariaDB__ConnectionString` - The connection string used by the [Asset Manager](https://github.com/ove/ove-asset-services/tree/master/packages/ove-asset-manager) to connect to [MariaDB](https://mariadb.org/) database.
 The format of the connection string must always be similar to what is provided, but the port number, database name, username and password must change accordingly if their default values were changed.
 * `AssetManagerHostUrl` - Hostname (or IP address + port) of the [Asset Manager](https://github.com/ove/ove-asset-services/tree/master/packages/ove-asset-manager).

 ### Running the Docker Compose builds

-OVE provides separate installers to help users precisely install the necessary components.
+OVE provides separate installers to help users install the necessary components.
 To install the core components of OVE run:

 ```sh
 SERVICE_VERSION="latest" docker-compose -f docker-compose.ove.yml create